Clastify logo

 Termolecular3A + B + C → productsRare; requires three particles to collide at once

 Termolecular steps are rare.
 Three particles have to meet at the same time, with suitable geometry and enough energy.
-In practice, many mechanisms avoid an apparent three-particle collision by using two or more bimolecular or unimolecular steps with intermediates.
+In practice, many mechanisms avoid what looks like a three-particle collision by using two or more bimolecular or unimolecular steps with intermediates.

 Rate equations are experimental

-A rate equation gives the mathematical link between reaction rate and the concentrations of reactants.
-For a reaction with reactants A and B, it often looks like this:
+A rate equation shows, in mathematical form, how the rate of reaction depends on the concentrations of the reactants.
+For a reaction with reactants A and B, you will often see it written as:

-The exponents in a rate equation do not come from the coefficients in the balanced equation.
-Chemists find them experimentally, usually by measuring initial rates while changing one reactant concentration at a time and keeping the others constant.
+You do not get the exponents in a rate equation by copying coefficients from the balanced equation.
+They have to be found experimentally, usually by measuring initial rates while changing one reactant concentration at a time and keeping the others constant.

 Initial-rate data showing second order in A and zero order in B.